Yuan dynasty: Toghon Temür

-After the death of Tugh Temür in 1332 and subsequent death of Rinchinbal (Emperor Ningzong) the same year, the 13-year-old Toghon Temür (Emperor Huizong), the last of the nine successors of Kublai Khan, was summoned back from Guangxi and succeeded to the throne.
-After El Temür's death, Bayan became as powerful an official as El Temür had been in the beginning of his long reign.
-As Toghon Temür grew, he came to disapprove of Bayan's autocratic rule.
-In 1340 he allied himself with Bayan's nephew Toqto'a, who was in discord with Bayan, and banished Bayan by coup.
-With the dismissal of Bayan, Toqto'a seized the power of the court.
+After the death of Tugh Temür in 1332 and subsequent death of Rinchinbal (Emperor Ningzong) the same year, the 13-year-old Toghon Temür (Emperor Huizong), the last of the nine successors of Kublai Khan, was summoned back from exile in Koryo and succeeded to the throne.
+While the influential El Temür had been central to the exilment of Toghon Temür, after his return the also influential Bayan tried to use the new emperor to deepen his influence.
+After a coup of Bayan against El Timür and the latters death, Tugh Temür 1340 allied himself with Bayan's nephew Toqto'a, who was in discord with Bayan, and banished Bayan by coup.
+This was also the time in which the now adult emperor began to take an active part in the government.

+Toqto'a seized the power of the court.
 His first administration clearly exhibited fresh new spirit.
 He also gave a few early signs of a new and positive direction in central government.
 One of his successful projects was to finish the long-stalled official histories of the Liao, Jin, and Song dynasties, which were eventually completed in 1345.
 Yet, Toqto'a resigned his office with the approval of Toghon Temür, marking the end of his first administration, and he was not called back until 1349.